mainmatter/eurorust.eu/content/workshops/async-rust.md

 +++
-title = "Rediscovering the Future. <h4 class='mt-3'>A deep dive into the development of async Rust.</h4>" template = "workshop.html"
+title = "Rediscovering the Future: a deep dive into the development of async Rust" template = "workshop.html"
 [extra]
   date = "Oct.
 9th, 2024, 10:00 - 16:00"